 In 2019, we released the NSW Community Wildlife Survey.
-The survey aimed to improve our understanding of the distribution of koalas and other wildlife in New South Wales, to indicate how their populations have changed over time, and to investigate what might be causing that change.
+The survey aimed to improve our understanding of the distribution of koalas and other mammals, including both native and introduced species, in New South Wales, to indicate how their populations have changed over time and to investigate what might be causing that change.
 We ran the survey from May to December.

-The information you provide will build on findings from earlier community surveys, allowing us to compare wildlife populations in 2006 with those in 2019-20.
+The information you provide will build on findings from earlier community surveys, allowing us to compare mammal populations in 2006 with those in 2019-20.
 This data will help us decide the priority sites for action as part of the NSW Government's Koala Strategy.
-It will also provide us with vital information about where wildlife was affected by fire and where populations remain within and near the fire grounds.
+It will also provide us with vital information about where mammals were affected by fire and where populations remain within and near the fire grounds.

 The survey questions include: